pg-format/specification/README.md

 ### PG-JSONL

-A **PG-JSONL** document serializes a property graph in JSON Lines format, also known as newline-delimited JSON.
+A **PG-JSONL** document or stream serializes a property graph in JSON Lines format, also known as newline-delimited JSON.
 A PG-JSONL document is a sequence of JSON objects, separated by line separator (`U+000A`) and optional whitespace (`U+0020`, `U+0009`, and `U+000D`) around JSON objects, and an optional line separator at the end.
 Each object is

 - either a node with field `type` having string value `"node"` and the same mandatory node fields from PG-JSON format,
 - or an edge with field `type` having string value `"edge"` and the same mandatory edge fields from PG-JSON format.

-Applications MAY accept objects that can automatically be transformed to valid form, for instance a missing `type` field inferred from existence of fields `from` and `to`.
+Node objects SHOULD be given before their node identifiers are referenced in an edge object but applications MAY also create implicit node objects for this cases.
+Applications MAY allow multiple node objects with same node identifier in PG-JSONL but they MUST make clear whether nodes with repeated identifier are ignored, merged into existing nodes, or replace existing nodes.

 ## Examples